 Financing trade has always been at the heart of our business.
 Our earliest customers were merchants looking to fund their trade in goods such as tea, cotton and silk.
 HSBC’s distinct capabilities are due in no small part to the strong relationships we build and our long-term vision; which is why one of the first businesses to open an account with us back in 1865 remains a customer today.

 Our commitment to traditional banking principles has served us well and will continue to do so.
-We have created a business that is diversified by customer group and by geography – avoiding excessive reliance on one region or one economic sector, while remaining where the growth is.
-We have put strong retail deposits at the heart of our strategy, avoiding reliance on the wholesale markets where massive changes in sentiment can take place very quickly.
+We have created a business that is diversified by customer group and by geography.
+We have put strong retail deposits at the heart of our strategy, avoiding reliance on the wholesale markets.
 The ratio of customer advances to deposits remains well below our chosen ceiling of 90 per cent.

 We believe that the way we behave is central to our business.
 It determines whether we can attract and retain customers, nurture the best employees, meet the expectations of regulators, and retain the confidence and support of our owners, our customers and the communities in which we operate.
 Our financial position and our values helped us to withstand the latest financial crisis, maintaining strong capital ratios without having to ask for state support.